doctorR2015/WeiREN.github.io/_pages/background.md

 Education
 ======
-* Ph.D in Information and Communication Engineering, **Beijing Institute of Technology (BIT)**, Beijing, China, Sep.
-2015-Dec.
-2021
+* 2015.09-2021.12, Ph.D in Information and Communication Engineering, **Beijing Institute of Technology (BIT)**, Beijing, China
-* Visiting Ph.D in Department of Electrical Engineering and Computer Science, **The Univeristy of Tennessee, Knoxville (UTK)**, U.S., Oct.
-2019-Oct.
-2020
+* 2019.10-2020.10, Visiting Ph.D in Department of Electrical Engineering and Computer Science, **The Univeristy of Tennessee, Knoxville (UTK)**, U.S.
-* B.S. in Measurement and Control Technology and Instruments, **Tsinghua Univeristy (THU)**, Beijing, China, Aug.
-2011-July 2015
+* 2011.08-2015.07, B.S. in Measurement and Control Technology and Instruments, **Tsinghua Univeristy (THU)**, Beijing, China

 Professional Experience
 ======